dhutapratama/docs/views.md

 <a name="optimizing-views"></a>
 ## Optimizing Views

 By default, Blade template views are compiled on demand.
-When a request is executed that renders a view, Laravel will determine if a compiled version of the view exists.
-If the file exists, Laravel will then determine if the uncompiled view has been modified more recently than the compiled view.
-If the compiled view either does not exist, or the uncompiled view has been modified, Laravel will recompile the view.
+When a request is executed that renders a view, Lets will determine if a compiled version of the view exists.
+If the file exists, Lets will then determine if the uncompiled view has been modified more recently than the compiled view.
+If the compiled view either does not exist, or the uncompiled view has been modified, Lets will recompile the view.

-Compiling views during the request may have a small negative impact on performance, so Laravel provides the `view:cache` Artisan command to precompile all of the views utilized by your application.
+Compiling views during the request may have a small negative impact on performance, so Lets provides the `view:cache` Artisan command to precompile all of the views utilized by your application.
 For increased performance, you may wish to run this command as part of your deployment process:

 ```shell
 php artisan view:cache